-Consideration must be given to what procurement method is most likely to achieve the As amended 02.2019 commissioning and procurement objectives, including packaging (Lots) strategies, internal or external sourcing, shared services, partnering arrangements and collaborative procurement arrangements with other local authorities and government departments.
-Officers will also consider working with Primary Care Trusts, statutory undertakers and Central Purchasing Bodies.

-The relevant Officer must refer to the Procurement Governance Handbook for further details on process and requirements before instigating any procurement exercise
+- report to CCB for agreement to the proposed outcome for values over £100,000. - 7.2 Consideration must be given to what procurement method is most likely to achieve the commissioning and procurement objectives, including packaging (Lots) strategies, internal or external sourcing, shared services, partnering arrangements and collaborative procurement arrangements with other local authorities and government departments.
+Officers will also consider working with CCGs, statutory undertakers and Central Purchasing Bodies.
+They may also consider the establishment of separate trading entities. - 7.3 The relevant Officer must refer to the Procurement & Contract Management Handbook for further details on process and requirements before instigating any procurement exercise.